harbhulla/anime/README.md

 🛠️ Tech Stack
 Layer	Technology
-Frontend	Next.js, TypeScript, Tailwind CSS
+Frontend	Next.js, TypeScript, Tailwind CSS<br>
-Backend	Next.js API Routes, Prisma ORM
+Backend	Next.js API Routes, Prisma ORM<br>
-Database	PostgreSQL
+Database	PostgreSQL<br>
-Auth	NextAuth
+Auth	NextAuth<br>
-Dev Tools	ESLint, Prettier, Git
+Dev Tools	ESLint, Prettier, Git<br>
 🌟 Closing Note

 This project is still growing, but the foundation is solid.
 The goal is to create a smooth, modern space where anime fans can discover, track, and enjoy their favorite series — all in one place.
 Stay tuned for more features soon ✨